Partially implicit Runge-Kutta methods for wave-like equations: Conclusions

-Optimal SSP ERK methods can be viewed as particular cases for some values of the coefficients.
-First and second-order ERK result to be unconditionally unstable in both the linear stability analysis and the numerical simulations.
-The third-order ERK is stable, but the maximum CFL factor achievable is lower (0.751) than in the corresponding third-order PIRK ($>0.9$).
-We suspect that the success of ERK methods in other works applied to wave-like equations could be due to the wide spread use of numerical-dissipation terms (e.g.~\cite{KreOli}), which could avoid the growth of small-scale unstable modes.
-Our numerical method does not need these numerical-dissipation terms to get stable evolutions.
-We have observed similar performance in the comparison of the second and third-order PIRK methods with the IMEX-SSP2(2,2,2) and IMEX-SSP3(4,3,3) of~\cite{ParRus}, respectively.
-Regarding the second-order methods, the PIRK needs one stage less, which can be an advantage concerning the computational costs.
-Regarding the third-order methods, we have checked that the two first stages of the IMEX-SSP3(4,3,3) are redundant and this method corresponds to a PIRK one with coefficient values very close to the optimal ones derived in this work.
+Applied to wave-like equations, stable numerical evolutions with the PIRK methods were possible using time-steps larger than in the traditional ERK methods.
+Stability properties for first and second-order methods are also superior to the ERK methods, the latter ones resulting to be unconditionally unstable in both the linear stability analysis and the numerical simulations.
+The third and fourth-order ERK methods are stable, but with a lower maximum time-step achievable than in the corresponding third and fourth-order PIRK methods.
+We suspect that the success of ERK methods in other works applied to wave-like equations could be due to the wide spread use of numerical-dissipation terms (e.g.~\cite{KreOli}), which could avoid the growth of small-scale unstable modes, as well as a sufficient small time-step in order to control the growth of the numerical errors.
+The PIRK methods do not need any numerical-dissipation term to get stable evolutions nor suffer from such time-step restrictions.
+Compared to IMEX methods, the presented second and third-order PIRK methods showed similar stability and convergence properties.
+However, some work had to be done to adapt the IMEX-SSP2(2,2,2) and the IMEX-SSP3(4,3,3) of~\cite{ParRus} to eliminate unnecessary stages.

-These methods are also appropriate to evolve generalized complex wave equations in spherical coordinates, as it has been shown in a recent application~\cite{CC12} for the evolution of Einstein equations in a particular formulation~\cite{FCF} using spherical orthonormal coordinates.
-The results of using these numerical schemes to evolve other systems of equations have to be explored, but this is beyond the scope of this work.